Welcome to today's edition of the Rush 24-7 podcast.

 They cannot get into the arena and debate liberalism versus our conservatism and win.

-Their whole modus operandi is to discredit people who are conservative and on the right, so that they do not have the influence that they have had or do have, because it is changing minds and changing hearts in this country.
+Their whole modus operandi is to discredit people who are conservative and on the right so that they do not have the influence that they have had or do have because it is changing minds and changing hearts in this country.

-They're rooted in fear, they're the cornered vermin, the cornered rats, and they they're they're find themselves swirling down into the abyss, they don't know how to get out except to attack the people they think responsible for their plunge and their fall.
+They don't know how to get out except to attack the people they think responsible for their plunge and their fall.

-And so when you put all this together, you have a you have a group, the Democratic Party and its liberal hacks, who are basically out there just laying in wait to try to do hatchet jobs on political opponents, and yet they can get away with saying whatever it is they want.
+And so when you put all this together, you have a group, the Democratic Party and its liberal hacks, who are basically out there just laying in wait to try to do hatchet jobs on political opponents, and yet they can get away with saying whatever it is they want.

 Bull Connor is George Bush.

-In fact, it's just the uh opposite.
+In fact, it's just the opposite.

 Anyway, I'm a little long here.

-All right, I sometimes I assume everybody knows what I'm talking about, uh, and uh I should know that they don't, many of you don't know anything until you hear it from me.
+Sometimes I assume everybody knows what I'm talking about, and I should know that they don't.

-I'm gonna play.
+I'm going to play.

 Now, this is another point.